BlurFeng/Blur_ARPG_Warrior/README_en.md

 ![](Documents/Warrior_Hero.png)
 ### Input System
 Based on the Enhanced Input system.
-It allows input operations to override while holding a weapon, providing different character reactions for the same input.
+It allows input operations to override while holding a weapon, providing different character reactions for the same input.\
+Supports keyboard and mouse, as well as gamepad.

 ### Health
 Health decreases when the character takes damage.
 It can be restored using items.